a11yrules/podcast-dev/_posts/2024-12-30-alt-text-social-media-for-artists-and-photographers.md

 ## alt text matters, but why?

 alt text is important.
 As stated earlier, alt text allows non-sighted people to consume and understand your visual content.
 Without alt text, they are left with knowing an image is present, but cannot tell what the image is about.
-Not easily at any rate[*](#more-ways).
+[Not easily at any rate](#more-ways).

 No alt text means that folks with vision disabilities can't participate in the meme or the joke.
 No alt text means that non-sighted people can't participate like sighted people do.
 Heck, in some cases, [missing alt text means blind people can't do their job](https://a11yrules.com/podcast/michelle-mcquigge-tells-us-why-she-cant-do-her-job-without-alt-text/)!